Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![top bar fuel](./images/top-bar-fuel.png)

 Your stock of fuel is divided into 4 categories:

 * Trade (upper-left): for trading with other player
 * Production (upper-right): for paying salary and manufacturing
 * Movement (lower-left): for moving this player
-* Storage (lower-right): not being used unless actively transfer to other categories
+* Storage (lower-right): not being used unless transfer to other categories

 #### Player information buttons